emmajanedrews/base-template/_posts/2018-02-26-youre-invited-to-join-jeff-cook-real-estate.md

 “In my first year, I sold 15 homes.
 In my second year, I sold just under 30 homes.
 This year, I am set to sell 40 and 50 homes.”

-If you are interested in learning how to get a six-figure income and get paid for the amount of effort you put in, reach out to me to learn more about this opportunity.&nbsp;
+If you are interested in learning how to get a six-figure income and get paid for the amount and effort you put in, reach out to me to learn more about this opportunity.&nbsp;